OUR EVENTS

 Greenspace Reserve, 2264 Center Street

-Visit our booth at this free event for a preview of our upcoming annual Bee & Butterfly Faire and to learn about our Dark Skies Initiative.
-Earth Day coincides with the last day of International Dark Sky Week, and we’ll have plenty of Dark Skies items for sale.
+Visit our booth at this free event for a preview of our upcoming annual Bee, Butterfly & Bat Faire and to learn about our Dark Skies Initiative.
+Earth Day coincides with the International Dark Sky Week (April 21-28), and we’ll have plenty of Dark Skies items for sale.
 Honey too, of course!

 Bee, Butterfly & Bat Faire